tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-how-to-search-for-data.md

       <td>
         <p>
-          WHERE title LIKE &#8216;%computer%' finds all book titles with the word &#8216;computer' anywhere in the book title.
+          WHERE title LIKE '%computer%' finds all book titles with the word 'computer' anywhere in the book title.
         </p>
       </td>
     </tr>